FELA: A Multi-Agent Evolutionary System for Feature Engineering of Industrial Event Log Data: Experiment

 \subsection{Experiment Overview}

 In this section, comprehensive experiments are conducted to validate the effectiveness and robustness of the proposed FELA framework.
-Our evaluation is designed to answer the following key questions: \begin{itemize} \item \textbf{RQ1 (Performance):} Can FELA outperform raw features and state-of-the-art LLM-based feature engineering methods on tabular and industrial log data? \item \textbf{RQ2 (Interpretability):} Does FELA provide a steerable and semantically meaningful feature generation process? \item \textbf{RQ3 (Compatibility):} Is FELA compatible with various machine learning models when integrated within the evolution loop? \item \textbf{RQ4 (Mechanism):} How does FELA's core design, including the critic agent, long-short-term memory, and the UCB-based learning, contribute to its overall performance? \end{itemize} To this end, we perform extensive comparisons on real-world datasets, an applicability test across multiple classifiers, a detailed ablation study, and in-depth case analyses on feature correlation and evolution trajectory.
+Our evaluation is designed to answer the following key questions: \begin{itemize} \item \textbf{RQ1 (Performance):} Can FELA outperform raw features and state-of-the-art LLM-based feature engineering methods on tabular and industrial log data? \item \textbf{RQ2 (Interpretability):} Does FELA provide a steerable and semantically meaningful feature generation process? \item \textbf{RQ3 (Compatibility):} Is FELA compatible with various machine learning models when integrated within the evolution loop? \item \textbf{RQ4 (Mechanism):} How does FELA's core design, including the critic agent, long-short-term memory, and the UCB-based learning, contribute to its overall performance? \item {\textbf{RQ5 (Sensitivity): }How sensitive is FELA over the LLM models and hyper-parameter setting?} \end{itemize} To this end, we perform extensive comparisons on real-world datasets, an applicability test across multiple classifiers, a detailed ablation study, and in-depth case analyses on feature correlation and evolution trajectory.
 The results collectively demonstrate that FELA establishes a new state-of-the-art agentic feature engineering.